Latest blog Posts

 • How to Structure a Novel: Six Types of Narrative Structure and Which is Best for Your Story

 You’ve created an imaginary world and populated it with well-rounded characters.
 You’ve pinpointed the conflict and dreamed up a gratifying conclusion.
 But how do you knit it all together into a satisfying story?
 Narrative structure is the scaffolding that holds your story together.
-Think of it as a wire form over which you can papier-mâché read more
+Think of it as a wire form over which you can papier-mâché the details that make your story special: plot, setting, and… read more

 ,